 Your favorite marshmallowy cereal treats packed with scattered chocolate pieces in every square.
 These chocolate chip Rice Krispies are easy to make and so much fun to eat.

 Rice Krispie treats are already an amazing snack.
 Gooey, soft, crunchy, sweet, and perfect for any occasion (including weddings!)
 But adding chocolate into the mix is just incredible and even easier than you may think!

-If you’re a fan of chocolate (who isn’t) then I’m sure you can understand why these Rice Krispie squares with chocolate chips are so irresistible.
+If you're a fan of chocolate (who isn't) then I'm sure you can understand why these Rice Krispie squares with chocolate chips are so irresistible.
 These yummy cereal bars have been a huge hit with adults and kids.

 For more rice krispie recipes, make sure to check out my Peanut Butter Rice Krispie Treats, Rice Krispie Treats with Marshmallow Fluff, and Rainbow Rice Krispie Treats.